 An area represents each major component of a degree program, such as Core Curriculum/General Education Requirements, departmental core requirements, major requirements, supporting requirements, minor requirements, electives, and other degree requirements.

 An area may be composed of groups.
-This is true of Core Curriculum requirements for the 2006-2008 and 2008-2010 catalogs and some majors that needed requirements broken into smaller components.
+This is true of Core Curriculum requirements for the 2008-2010 catalog and some majors that needed requirements broken into smaller components.
 If an area is composed of groups, you will see the area name, a description of the area, and a summary of the groups within the area.
 Following the summary, the requirements for each group are broken down.